 During adolescence, the question “Who Am I?” is constantly on teens’ minds as they develop their identities and figure out who they are and who they will become.
-Teens sometimes think about their ethnic heritage or culture when answering this question; more specifically, this is referred to as teens’ ethnic identity.
-Understanding how their ethnic identity fits into their larger sense of self is important for many teens.
-In fact, ethnic identity has implications for many different parts of adolescents’ lives, including psychological well-being, academic performance, and peer relationships.
-Specifically, research studies have shown that when adolescents have thought about their ethnic identity and have tried to understand more about their background, they fare better in each of these domains.
+Teens sometimes think about their race, ethnic heritage, or culture when answering this question; more specifically, this is referred to as teens’ ethnic-racial identity.
+Understanding how their ethnic-racial identity fits into their larger sense of self is important for many teens.
+In fact, ethniracial identity has implications for many different parts of adolescents’ lives, including psychological well-being, academic performance, and peer relationships.
+Specifically, research studies have shown that when adolescents have thought about their ethnic-racial identity and have tried to understand more about their background, they fare better in each of these domains.

-The development of ethnic identity is a complex process, as teens explore what their ethnicity means to them, try to understand the role of ethnicity in their everyday lives, and decide how they feel about that aspect of themselves.
-The Identity Project is designed to provide adolescents of any ethnic background with tools and strategies that help them explore and understand their constantly evolving identity in relation to their ethnicity.
-The major goal of this project is to design a theoretically grounded and ecologically valid curriculum for an intervention that promotes the identity formation process during adolescence.
+The development of ethnic-racial identity is a complex process, as teens explore what their race and ethnicity mean to them, try to understand the role of their race and ethnicity in their everyday lives, and decide how they feel about that aspect of themselves.
+The Identity Project curriculum was designed to provide adolescents of any ethnic-racial background with tools and strategies that help them explore and understand their constantly evolving identity in relation to their race and ethnicity.

 Adriana Umaña-Taylor (Harvard Graduate School of Education)

 Collaborators (Current and Prior):

 The Identity Project is an evidence-based curriculum that is currently being implemented in the U.S. and in two countries in Europe.
 In the U.S., it has been implemented in Arizona and Chicago-area high schools.
 We are currently developing a teacher training program for the Identity Project curriculum.